- G-10 - Grant Record Change Form (use to report a leave of absence)

 Cal Grants A, B, and C are for undergraduate students who meet the financial, academic, and eligibility requirements, and apply on time.
 Awards may be used only at qualifying colleges in California and do not need to be paid back.
 Cal Grant T is for students who will be attending a teaching credential program, in exchange for teaching service.

 You must be enrolled at least half-time to receive this award.
-All students may apply for Cal Grants A, B, and C by filing a FAFSA and the California Student Aid Commission’s GPA Verification Form no later than the postmark deadline of March 2 for the upcoming school year.
+All students may apply for Cal Grants A, B, and C by filing a FAFSA or CADAA, and having thier GPA submitted to the California Student Aid Commission’s no later than the postmark deadline of March 2 for the upcoming school year.
 If you are in high school, you may apply in your senior year.
+Check with your high school to make sure your GPA was submitted.

 If you fall into one of the first two categories below, MiraCosta College will submit your verified GPA electronically to the California Student Aid Commission.
 You do not need fill out the Cal Grant GPA Verification Form.